-Serotonin Syndrome or Neuroleptic Malignant Syndrome (NMS)-like Reactions
+Serotonin Syndrome or Neuroleptic Malignant Syndrome (NMS)-like reactions

-As with other serotonergic agents, serotonin syndrome, a potentially life-threatening condition or NMS-like reactions may occur with venlafaxine treatment, particularly with concomitant use of other serotonergic drugs including SSRIs, SNRIs, amphetamines, triptans, opioids (e.g. fentanyl, dextromethorphan, tramadol, tapentadol, pethidine, methadone and pentazocine), with drugs that impair metabolism of serotonin (e.g. MAOIs, including reversible MAOIs such as moclobemide, linezolid and intravenous methylene blue), or with antipsychotics or other dopamine antagonists (See Section 4.3 CONTRAINDICATIONS).
+As with other serotonergic agents, serotonin syndrome, a potentially life threatening condition or neuroleptic malignant syndrome (NMS)-like reaction, may occur with venlafaxine treatment, particularly with concomitant use of other serotonergic drugs (including SSRIs, SNRIs, amphetamines, triptans, opioids [e.g. fentanyl, dextromethorphan, tramadol, tapentadol, pethidine, methadone and pentazocine]), and with drugs that impair metabolism of serotonin (e.g. MAOIs, including reversible MAOIs such as moclobemide, linezolid and intravenous methylene blue), or with antipsychotics or other dopamine antagonists (see Section 4.3 CONTRAINDICATIONS).

-Symptoms of serotonin syndrome may include mental status changes (e.g. agitation, confusion, hallucinations, and coma), autonomic instability (e.g. diaphoresis, tachycardia, labile blood pressure, and hyperthermia), neuromuscular aberrations (e.g. hyperreflexia, incoordination, myoclonus, tremor) and/or gastrointestinal symptoms (e.g. nausea, vomiting, and diarrhoea).
-Serotonin syndrome, in its most severe form, can resemble NMS, which includes hyperthermia, muscle rigidity, autonomic instability with possible rapid fluctuation of vital signs and mental status changes (See Section 4.5 INTERACTIONS WITH OTHER MEDICINES AND OTHER FORMS OF INTERACTIONS).
+Serotonin syndrome symptoms may include mental status changes (e.g., agitation, confusion, hallucinations, and coma), autonomic instability (e.g., diaphoresis, tachycardia, labile blood pressure, and hyperthermia), neuromuscular aberrations (e.g., hyperreflexia, incoordination, myoclonus, tremor) and/or gastrointestinal symptoms (e.g., nausea, vomiting, and diarrhoea).
+Serotonin syndrome, in its most severe form, can resemble NMS, which includes hyperthermia, muscle rigidity, autonomic instability with possible rapid fluctuation of vital signs and mental status changes (see Section 4.5 INTERACTIONS WITH OTHER MEDICINES AND OTHER FORMS OF INTERACTIONS).